 Canonicalize to a View All Page

-The last option recommended by Google is a View All page.
-This version should contain all the component page content on a single URL.
+The View All page was ideated to contain all the component page content on a single URL.

-Additionally, the paginated pages should all rel=”canonical” to the View All page to consolidate ranking signals.
+With all paginated pages having a rel=”canonical” to the View All page to consolidate ranking signals.

 The argument here is that searchers prefer to view a whole article or list of categories items on a single page, as long as it’s fast loading and easy to navigate.

-So if your paginated series has an alternative View All version that offers the better user experience, Google will favor this page for inclusion in the search results as opposed to a relevant segment page of the pagination chain.
+The concept was if your paginated series has an alternative View All version that offers the better user experience, search engines will favor this page for inclusion in the search results as opposed to a relevant segment page of the pagination chain.

 Which raises the question – why do you have paginated pages in the first place?